-- If large sums of monies are involve we recommend taking advice from a large Chinese export agent and local Chinese legal business.
+If large sums of monies are involved we recommend taking advice from a large Chinese export agent and local Chinese legal business.
 Make a local appointment legally to look after your Chinese interests.

-- The purchase of overseas services by a Chinese citizens e.g. school fees, is again straight forward provided the purchase value for the year stays within their $40,000 pa.
+The purchase of overseas services by a Chinese citizen e.g. school fees, is again straight forward provided the purchase value for the year stays within their $40,000 pa.
 By using their credit card to pay the transaction is straight forward provided the overseas business can process Union Pay.

 Transferring monies between businesses that owned / partly owned by overseas company

 You can transfer monies in and out for China provided that the correct papers have been created and agreed by authorities and bank at outset of your Chinese business.